TBLabFJD/Mini-IsoQLR/README.md

 4.  classifies and quantifies reads into isoforms by concatenating the established exons.

 [![Workflow](https://github.com/TBLabFJD/Mini-IsoQLR/blob/master/Workflow.png)](https://github.com/TBLabFJD/Mini-IsoQLR)
-Complete bioinformatic protocol we followed using data sequended with a MinION sequencer(Oxford Nanopore Technology).
+Complete bioinformatics protocol we followed using data sequended with a MinION sequencer(Oxford Nanopore Technology).
 Basecalling, demultiplexing and quality filtering is not included in the pipeline.
 This pipeline starts from the FASTQ file.

 ## License
 Mini-IsoQLR source code is provided under the [**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Mini-IsoQLR includes several third party packages provided under other open source licenses, please check them for additional details.